bobatron/virtuoso/docs/sprint-0-foundation.md

 Establish TypeScript foundation across the entire codebase to enable type-safe development of the Performances feature.
 This is a focused technical sprint with no new features.

+**Status:** Completed on branch `sprint-0-typescript-migration` and ready for PR/merge.
+All planned Sprint 0 tasks are done.

 ## ✅ SPRINT COMPLETE

 All success criteria have been met: